 Linenspa’s premium mattress protector is simple, lightweight and best of all: waterproof.
-With virtually no crinkle sound and soft fabric, you’ll never notice it’s under your sheets.
-Read on for my full review:
+With virtually no crinkle sound and soft fabric, most people will never notice it’s under the sheets.

 - 100% waterproof surface